webern/kslice/readme.md

 The bulk of the program logic is separated from `kslice` main in a library with the namespace `kscore`.

 In such a small program, we don't need much in the way of object-oriented patterns.
 However, I did see an opportunity to inject a strategy object which represents the call to `ffprobe`. `IFrameStrategy` is implemented by `FFProbeStrategy`.
 In theory, we could implement different strategies for this and simply inject them into the program logic.
 We could also mock this for unit testing.

+If we view the `kscore` library from the standpoint of a client, the headers for boost and OpenCV are 'hidden' in the cpp files.
+Thus clients of the library need not add these include paths.

 #### Testing